sverdejot/rubiks-timer/README.md

 The application uses the TypeScript tech stack:

 - `Node.js` w/ `TypeScript` as Runtime:
+    - `NestJS` as platform for HTTP Server, DI... with `express` as backend server
     - `Prettier` for formatting
     - `eslint` for linting
     - `TypeORM` as Object-Relational Mapper
     - `Jest` as testing framework (unit and int.)
+    - `supertest` as testing framework for E2E purposes

 - `GitHub Actions` as CI/CD runner.
     - `Makefile` as abstraction layer for CI/CD purposes

+- `master-only` as git worklow (since I'll be working alone and with TDD approach)
+    - `conventional-commits` as commit naming strategy
+    - `lint-staged` and `commit-lint` to enforce naming convention
+    - `husky` as git-hooks framework
+    - `standard-version` as release generator

 ---